 CARYS CRAGG writes narrative nonfiction.
 As a graduate of SFU’s The Writer’s Studio, her personal essays have appeared in The Globe & Mail, The Tyee, Understorey, New York Post, and 48 North, amongst others.
 She is faculty in Child, Family & Community Studies programs at Douglas College, and holds a BA in Human & Social Development and MA in Child & Youth Care from the University of Victoria.
-She volunteers with Roots of Empathy and is a member of the Child & Youth Care Association of BC, the BC Association of Clinical Counsellors, and Crime Writers of Canada.
+She volunteers with Roots of Empathy and is a member of the Child & Youth Care Association of BC, the BC Association of Clinical Counsellors, Crime Writers of Canada and The Writers’ Union of Canada.
 Dead Reckoning: How I Came to Meet the Man Who Murdered My Father – a Globe & Mail Best 100 Book of 2017 and finalist for the Hubert Evans BC Book Prize – is her first book.
 She lives with her son in Port Coquitlam.

 (Photo Credit: David P. Ball)